Leeeef552/LLM-AI-papers/llm-reasoning/README.md

 ### Convergence:
 1. "So, putting this together"
 2. "Putting it all together"
-3. "Putting it all together..." → Integration of ideas.
+3. "Putting this all together..." → Integration of ideas.
 4. "In summary..." → Abstraction/simplification.
 5. "The overarching theme is..." → High-level synthesis.
 6. "Thus, we conclude..." → Final decision-making.
+7. "Therefore"